The transformation this summer of the Amon Carter Museum of American Art, which closed the doors for three months, was worth waiting for.

 “When you’re talking an American art museum, you don’t have to start at the dawn of art,” she said.
 “You’re working with certain themes in a period of time – even if an expansive period dating to indigenous periods.
 The changes are an articulation of how we engage the collection.”

 Each gallery flows into the next with defining works.
 From “American Landscapes,” John Singer Sargent’s massive portrait of Edwin Booth from 1890 smacks you in the face entering “Opulence and the Every Day.”
-The tall and imposing portrait of the stone-faced industrialist is paired with Thomas Eakins’ “The Swimming Hole” from 1845.
+The tall and imposing portrait of the stone-faced Shakespearean actor is paired with Thomas Eakins’ “The Swimming Hole” from 1845.
 The result is a damning examination of the robber barons of the era’s less than opulent results during their push for industrialization.

 They then all connect back to the mezzanine connecting the original, tall limestone building by the late Philip Johnson, whom the museum’s late caretaker, Ruth Carter Stevenson, frequently commissioned.
 The entrance of smooth Burmese teak walls between the smoothed limestone now also serves as a gallery after years of empty walls.
 Before closing, staff installed new shades to cover the high-tech glass, reducing ultraviolet exposure.
 Artwork, including a large steel and wood sculpture loaned by James Surls, who has roots in Texas, hangs from the ceiling.